EMNOS

 Designed and delivered

-Once we had the green light from the Brand team on the new colour palette and tone.
-I set to work on smithing up some design components.
-The dev team used Google Material UI as a base plate.
-Then I worked in the new style over rides.
+Once we received approval from the Brand team for the new colour palette and tone, I began creating updated design components.
+The development team used Google Material UI as a base, and I applied the new style overrides on top.

 My most noticeable positive impact: